server-os/zone-image/README.md

 ## Creating seed images

 Seed images are the absolute baseline of a SmartOS image.
-They are created from files produced by a smartos-live build, containing the original `/etc`, `/var` and SMF manifest database.
+They are created from files produced by a server-image build, containing the original `/etc`, `/var` and SMF manifest database.

-First, you need to perform a smartos-live build, as described in the wiki
+First, you need to perform a server-image build, as described in the wiki
 page:

   http://wiki.smartos.org/display/DOC/Building+SmartOS+on+SmartOS